1. Welcome and Intro

 What to Measure?

 If you worked on adding a critical search term to pages throughout your website, then you want to look at the "terms used" (Search Keyphrases) to bring visitors to your website.
-Do you see an increase of visitors brought to the website using that term?
+You expect to see an increase of visitors brought to the website using that term.

 If you completed the lessons in this course, you expect to see an increase in traffic in general, so, you would look for an increase in the total number of visits for the month (Summary).

-If you wanted to increase the number of email list sign ups, you would look at the most popular pages.
-Did the number of visitors to the page that hosts the email list sign up form increase?
-Did you receive more email notifications about new sign ups this month than last?
-Does the number of sign ups match the number of visits to the page?
+- Does the number of sign ups match the number of visits to the sign up page?
 If the number of visits to the page is larger, review your sign up form.
 Is there something on the sign up form that can be tweaked (i.e. required fields) in order to encourage the completion and submission of the form?